badidrox/Youtube-Video-Downloader/README.md

 1- Download the zip file for ffmpeg from [Releases](https://github.com/badidrox/Youtube-Video-Downloader/releases)

-2- Download the .exe File of Youtube Video Downloader or build it yourself from the source by downloading the code and run this command in cmd: `pyinstaller GUI.py --noconsole --onefile`
+2- Download the .exe File of Youtube Video Downloader

-Note that you would need python + installing the pyinstaller module

 3- Unzip the ffmpeg-folder.zip and make sure that the ffmpeg-folder and the .exe file are in the SAME directory.